AdaptiveCpp/AdaptiveCpp/README.md

 ## Building and installing hipSYCL
 In order to successfully build and install hipSYCL, a working installation of either CUDA or ROCm (with nvcc/hcc in `$PATH`) is required.
 At the moment, hipSYCL is tested:
 * On NVIDIA: with CUDA 10.0 and gcc 7.3
-* On AMD: With the `rocm/rocm-terminal` docker image (only compile testing due to lack of hardware)
+* On AMD: With the `rocm/rocm-terminal` docker image (only compile testing due to lack of hardware).
+If you try using hipSYCL with ROCm < 2.0, you will likely run into problems.

 ### Packages
 For Arch Linux users, it is recommended to simply use the `PKGBUILD` provided in `install/archlinux`.
 A simple `makepkg` in this directory should be enough to build an Arch Linux package.